david-neumann/immersive-go-course/prep/README.md

 1. Make it **right**
 1. Optional: Make it **pretty** (or fast)

 Making it "right" means ensuring the structure is clear, reasonably simple, and documented, with error handling and tests in place.
-But it does't mean perfect!
+But it doesn't mean perfect!

 In other words, resist the temptation to optimise or refactor individual pieces of the project, for example to use fancy techniques like go-routines and channels, until you have project working end-to-end.
 Sometimes it's only when you have the whole working project in front of you that you can see how the individual pieces should _really_ work, and optimising too early can waste time.